d18c7db/atari_system1_fpga/README.md

 ## Work In Progress
 * Indiana Jones - Playable without any visual issues but sounds sometimes are cut off prematurely.
 * Peter Pack Rat - Playable, no obvious issues.
-* Marble Madness - Not playable due to missing trackball controls.
+* Marble Madness - Playable with joystick as trackball control.
 * Road Runner - Not playable, boots, can coin up but has sprite issues, also controls not fully functional.
 * Road Blasters - Not playable, boots, can coin up but has sprite issues, also controls not fully functional.